fusioncharts/blazor-fusioncharts/BlazorFusionCharts/README.md

 To invoke a JavaScript method upon an event trigger, we have to follow the steps below:

 1. Generate a JavaScript file within the wwwroot directory that encompasses the implementation of the event handler method.
-2. Include the above created file as script tag in the \_Hosts.cshtml.
+2. Include the above created file as script tag in the \_Host.cshtml.
 Here the created file name is custom.js present in wwwroot folder.

 ```
 <script src="~/custom.js"></script>